rpede/MobileProgramming24/_interactivity/photos.md

 # Navigation

-We need a couple of more screens so we have something to navigate between.
+We need a couple of more screens, so we have something to navigate between.

 ## More screens